Raven-D3v/data-analytics-portfolio/Project/Hospital Data Dashboard (Excel) V2 – BETTER DASHBOARD!!/README.md

 🔹 This is the **second version of my first Excel dashboard project**, upgraded to improve layout, slicers, and data storytelling.
 🔹 Built using **real-world hospital outpatient data** with **2,570+ rows**.
 🔹 **Sensitive patient data has been removed** to protect privacy while preserving analytics value.
+🔹 All **Address data was anonymized and creatively modified using ChatGPT** to retain geographic patterns while ensuring confidentiality.
 🔹 This project reflects **hands-on learning** and application of dashboard principles from real feedback and Excel experts.
 🔹 Dashboard was enhanced with techniques learned from **Kenji Explains’ Excel Dashboard Tutorial**.
 --> 🎥 [Watch Kenji Explains' Dashboard tutorial here!](https://youtu.be/jeYjtEX3RAE?si=IXHb0DyGsq4Sx3kd&t=726)